Efficient quantum and simulated annealing of Potts models using a half-hot constraint

 The remainder of this study is organized as follows.
-Section II briefly explains the one-hot representation of the Potts models.
-Section III verifies that a first-order phase transition occurs during QA and proposes an iterative optimization under the half-hot constraint, which avoids the first-order phase transition in the fully connected ferromagnetic Potts model.
-Section IV investigates the iterative optimization of the fully connected Potts glass model under the half-hot constraint, and Section V presents our discussion and conclusion.
+In Section II, we briefly explain one-hot encoding for the Hamiltonian of Potts models.
+In Section III, we present the verification of the first-order phase transition during QA of the FM Potts model and propose an iterative optimization under the half-hot constraint to avoid the first-order phase transition.
+In Section IV, we investigate the iterative optimization of the fully connected PG model under the half-hot constraint.
+Finally, in Section V, we present the discussion and conclusion of this study.